mard4/algorithms_and_ds/README.md

 ## Prerequisites
 - <b>Mandatory</b>: Jupyter Notebook or Jupyter extension on Visual studio Code
 - <b>Recommended</b>: Install Git to get updates daily.
-Clone the repository and run "git fetch" periodicaly
+Clone the repository and run "git fetch / git pull" periodicaly

 ## Structure
 - notes (ipynb files in the main folder) these are the notes